Next-Gen-Knowledge-Hub/mongo-wokshop/2-query_and_indexing/QUERY.md

 - Mongodb shell used `javascrypt` allowing you to write loops and ocnditions and etc.
 - Remember to use index to perform queries in better time, but keep in mind that indexing also have a cost.

+## How drivers work
+- Object-id generation process are done in driver-side instead of server-side inorder to prevent bottomleck on adding _id field into database collections. uniquness are guaranteed in the context of driver.

 This table provides a concise yet comprehensive reference for MongoDB shell commands and includes examples of their usage.